postmanlabs/labs-docs/src/pages/docs/publishing-your-api/run-in-postman/run-button-API.md

 ## Next steps

-Learn how to [create API documentation](/docs/publishing-your-api/documenting-your-api/) from Postman, and then add your documentation to Postman's [API Network](/docs/publishing-your-api/add-api-network/).
+Learn how to [create API documentation](/docs/publishing-your-api/documenting-your-api/) from Postman, and then add your documentation to your [public workspaces](/docs/publishing-your-api/publish-public-api).